What is a Creditors Voluntary Liquidation or CVL? - Definition of Insolvency - Other Options

 Creditors Voluntary Liquidation or CVL

-If you think that your company is insolvent then you need to know what the legal definition of insolvency is.
-This is because several duties fall on you as a director once your company becomes insolvent and the recent case, BTI 2014 LLC v Sequana SA and others [2022] UKSC 25, sets out what those duties are, and when they need to be followed.
+If you think that your company is insolvent then you need to take advice from a Licensed Insolvency Practitioner so that they can undertaken a review of your company's financial affairs to determine whether or not it is.
+This is important because several duties fall on you as a director once your company becomes insolvent, and the recent case, BTI 2014 LLC v Sequana SA and others [2022] UKSC 25, sets out what those duties are, and when they need to be followed.

 A CVL or Creditors Voluntary Liquidation involves the appointment of a liquidator.
 The Liquidator has two main duties, which are:

 When your company is insolvent you, as a director of your company, have a duty to take insolvency advice.
-You may be more interested to know that you also have a duty to review the situation, and take advice, to see there are other options, other than a liquidation, which would be better for creditors.
+You may be more interested to know that you also have a duty to review the situation and take advice to see whether there are any other options, other than a liquidation, which would be better for the company and the creditors.
 That review, with a Licensed Insolvency Practitioner, will enable you to plan the best outcome (for you as a director and for the creditors) rather than being rushed into what might be an unnecessary Creditors Voluntary Liquidation.

 The Review